JADES: An Abundance of Ultra-Distant T- and Y-Dwarfs in Deep Extragalactic Data: JADES and SMILES Observations and Data Reduction

 \subsection{JADES and SMILES MIRI Observations}

 The JADES footprint in GOODS-S has some of the deepest extragalactic MIRI observations taken to date which we can include for aiding with fits to the brown dwarf candidate SEDs.
 We combined two programs, the JADES MIRI parallels, with observations with the F770W, F1280W and F1500W filters taken across relatively small areas (24.3, 19.4, and 24.0 square arcminutes, respectively), and SMILES, which covered the center of the JADES footprint in GOODS-S $(\sim$34 square arcminutes) with the F560W, F770W, F1000W, F1280W, F1500W, F1800W, F2100W, F2550W, although the data become shallower at longer wavelengths (5$\sigma$ flux sensitivities of 0.21 - 17$\mu$Jy from 5.6 - 25$\mu$m).
 For our fits we utilize MIRI data in the F560W, F770W, F1000W and F1280W filters, as our models only have predicted fluxes at $< 15\mu$m.
-Please see \citet{rieke2024}, \citet{alberts2024a}, and \citet{alberts2024b} for more information about the reduction and depth of the MIRI footprint in GOODS-S. Currently, this is the only comprehensive search for brown dwarfs that utilizes MIRI photometry, and given the importance of the mid-IR for understanding the atmospheres of low-mass objects \citep{vos2023, miles2023, beiler2023, suarez2023, beiler2024, mccarthy2025}, the study of these sources offers a unique opportunity to constrain models out to $\sim 15\mu$m.
+Please see \citet{rieke2024}, \citet{alberts2024a}, and \citet{alberts2024b} for more information about the reduction and depth of the MIRI footprint in GOODS-S. Currently, this is the only comprehensive search for brown dwarfs that utilizes MIRI photometry, following work done exploring brown dwarfs in the mid-IR from the Spitzer Space Telescope and AKARI \citep{cushing2006, yamamura2010, tsuji2011}.
+Given the importance of the mid-IR for understanding the atmospheres of low-mass objects \citep{vos2023, miles2023, beiler2023, suarez2023, beiler2024, mccarthy2025}, the study of these sources offers a unique opportunity to constrain models out to $\sim 15\mu$m.